Former Trump White House aide told Jan. 6 panel Mark Meadows burned documents a dozen times during the transition period - KTVZ

 Tug-of-war over Hutchinson’s loyalty

+One of the transcripts released Tuesday was Hutchinson’s final deposition with her initial, Trump-funded lawyer, Stefan Passantino, which was conducted on May 17.
+She soon hired a new attorney, Jody Hunt, and sat for another deposition on June 20, a transcript of which was also released Tuesday.
+That was just eight days before she delivered surprise testimony at the January 6 committee’s sixth public hearing.

-The new batch of transcripts show the deepening divide between Hutchinson, , the former aide to Trump White House chief of staff Mark Meadows, and Passantino just weeks before she hired hew new lawyer.
+The new batch of transcripts show the deepening divide between Hutchinson and Passantino just weeks before she hired hew new lawyer.
 The two bicker several times, according to the transcript of her May deposition, and Passantino cut off Hutchinson on a few occasions, interrupting her with warnings about her testimony, and sometimes trying to finesse what she said.

 To be sure, Passantino told Hutchinson during the deposition that he was not trying “to shape what you’re saying at all,” according to the transcript.
 Passantino has denied any wrongdoing and said he represented her “honorably” and “ethically.”